 Chloe and Jessica Robinson are a wife-wife team living in Guelph, Ontario (Canada).

 Chloe Robinson is postdoctoral fellow working at the University of Guelph, researching the assessment of river health using community-based DNA monitoring in the STREAM project.
 Chloe is passionate about wildlife, conservation, photography and science communication.
 Chloe has previously worked with cetacean charity Sea Watch Foundation whilst living in the UK and is a trained Marine Mammal Medic.

-Jessica Robinson (bottom right) has previously worked at a veterinary practice as an auxiliary nurse, having completed a BSc degree in Zoology from Swansea University previously.
-Jessie is a keen bat enthusiast and has been volunteering with Bat Conservation Trust (BCT) for the last 7 years and has a wealth of knowledge and experience regarding bat ecology and bat care.
+Jessica Robinson is an Imaging Technician at the University of Guelph, working with a variety of museum invertebrate (bug) collections.
+Jessie is a keen bat enthusiast and volunteered with Bat Conservation Trust (BCT) for 7 years whilst living in the UK and has a wealth of knowledge and experience regarding bat ecology and bat care.